 Some data processors also entrust some of their business functions to third parties, thereby providing them access to personal data.
 Such third parties are called sub-processors, and their data processing needs to be authorized by the data controller.

 Let’s take Penneo, for example.
-We are a third-party digital signatures and KYC verification provider for various companies across the EU.
+We are a third-party digital signature and KYC software provider for various companies across the EU.
 These companies are our customers, and we process their client’s data on their behalf.
 Therefore, Penneo is a data processor, our customers are data controllers, and our customers’ clients are data subjects.

 The relationship between the data controller and data processor is regulated by a Data Processing Agreement (DPA).
 A DPA is a legally binding document that ensures that both parties understand and agree on their obligations, responsibilities, and liabilities.